Frequently asked questions (FAQs) for Current Postgraduate Research Scholarship Recipients

 I’m downgrading my candidature from a PhD to a Masters.
 Does my scholarship tenure decrease?

 Yes, your tenure will typically decrease by one year.
 Please note: if you receive a scholarship which can only be held by a PhD student, such as the VCRS, your scholarship will cease if you downgrade.
-If you intend to downgrade candidature, please advise the Scholarships Office immediately to avoid overpayment.
+If you intend to downgrade candidature, please advise the Scholarships and Financial Support Service immediately to avoid overpayment.

 Are there any limitations on the hours of employment I can undertake if I receive a scholarship?

 Yes.
 If your employer is the University you can hold a maximum of 50% of a full-time appointment if you are a full-time student.
 If you have casual employment or your employer is an external organisation you can work up to 20 hours in any one week, evening and weekend work included, if you are a full-time student.
 This limitation applies to every week of the year.

 If you have been approved to hold a scholarship as a part-time student, the maximum part-time employment is 10 hours per week (half of the 20 hour limit applicable to full-time students).